cognitivetech/ollama-ebook-summary/summaries/Attachment-Disturbances-Adults.md

 **Phrasings for Stabilizing and Extending Positive States**

-* When patient experiences positive states in relation to ideal parent figures, therapist can focus on stabilization and extension with phrases like:
+* **When patient experiences positive states in relation to ideal parent figures, therapist can focus on stabilization and extension with phrases like**:
   * Focus on that feeling of [safety].
 Really feel it now.
   * As you tune in to that feeling of [safety] more and more, you’re able to hold that feeling more and more continuously in your awareness.
   * More and more continuously in your awareness, that feeling of [safety].